-Each FSP project has an FSP Program Manager (FSP PM) assigned to them that oversees CS&S services and activities for the project.
+Each fiscally sponsored project has an FSP Program Manager (FSP PM) assigned to them that oversees CS&S services and activities for the project.
 In this role, the FSP PM has the relationships, context, and awareness of timelines required to support their set of projects.

 The FSP PM is responsible for:

-Coordinating activities between the FSP project and CS&S Finance and Operations
+Coordinating activities between fiscally sponsored project and CS&S Finance, Partnerships, and Operations

-Your FSP PM may delegate a request to a more specialized department, but the FSP PM will remain in the loop to ensure the request is resolved.
+Your FSP PM may delegate a request to a more specialized department, but they will remain in the loop to ensure the request is resolved.

 Our team is committed to supporting FSP projects when urgent issues arise.
 We consider any request requiring resolution within 5 business days or less to be urgent.
-In these instances, email fsp at codeforsociety.org with “URGENT” in the subject line to support our triage process, and include timeline information within the request details.
+In these instances, email [email protected] with “URGENT” in the subject line to support our triage process, and include timeline information within the request details.
 We will escalate your request and respond as quickly as possible with next steps.

-The table below includes examples of common requests at CS&S, and their typical timelines for processing once details are confirmed and approved.
+The table below includes common requests at CS&S, and their typical timelines for processing once details are confirmed and approved.

 New employee hire, International